Skip to content

 }'

-Client management is also available programmatically through the REST Management API.
-All endpoints require a valid access token with the appropriate scope, issued for the urn:parako:api:v1 resource.
+Programmatic management via REST.
+All endpoints require a valid token with the appropriate scope, issued for urn:parako:api:v1.
+See Management API for authentication and the full scope list.

 PUT/api/v1/clients/:client_idparako:clients:writeFull update